-- FADER This position in the menu allows access to some of the possible features of the fader potentiometers.
+- FADER This position in the menu allows access to some of the possible features of the FADER potentiometers.
 The FADER pots in the machine allow several other features other than simply the FADE command.
-These include, FADE OVERRIDE and PHASE OVERRIDE. - ASSIGN The ASSIGN position allows the operator to assign the configuration of the fader potentiometers in their normal mode of operation.
+These include, FADE OVERRIDE and PHASE OVERRIDE. - ASSIGN The ASSIGN position allows the operator to assign the configuration of the FADER potentiometers in their normal mode of operation.
 Moving to the right from here will indicate the present configuration.
-The default setting is 1,2,3,4 which means that fader pot # 1 acts only on channel 1, fader pot # 2 acts only on channel 2 etc. There are other possibilities that can be chosen, to allow multiple channels to be controlled from different pots when making fades.
+The default setting is 1,2,3,4 which means that FADER pot # 1 acts only on channel 1, FADER pot # 2 acts only on channel 2 etc. There are other possibilities that can be chosen, to allow multiple channels to be controlled from different pots when making fades.
 The choice is selected by pressing EXE when the desired selection is displayed.
 This is not remembered when the machine is switched off.
-If 1,1,1,1 is selected then all four channels will react to the position of the fader pot # 1.
-If 1,2,1,2 is selected then channels 1 and 3 will be controlled by the fader pot # 1 and the channels 2 and 4 will be controlled by the fader pot # 2.
-If 1,1,3,3 is chosen then the channels 1 and 2 will be controlled by the fader pot # 1 and the channels 3 and 4 will be controlled by the fader pot # 3.
+If 1,1,1,1 is selected then all four channels will react to the position of the FADER pot # 1.
+If 1,2,1,2 is selected then channels 1 and 3 will be controlled by the FADER pot # 1 and the channels 2 and 4 will be controlled by the FADER pot # 1 and the channels 1 and 2 will be controlled by the FADER pot # 1 and the channels 1 and 2 will be controlled by the FADER pot # 1 and the channels 1 and 2 will be controlled by the FADER pot # 1 and the channels 1 and 2 will be controlled by the FADER pot # 1 and the channels 1 and 2 will be controlled by the FADER pot # 1 and the channels 1 and 2 will be controlled by the FADER pot # 1 and the channels 3 and 4 will be controlled by the FADER pot # 3.
 This setting can be stored in a template if desired. - ALL CAL.
-If EXE is pressed when in the ALL CALIBRATE position, then the machine will ignore the current positions of the fader pots and will set each one to the calibrated position and the green leds will all light.
-Even if the pots are now moved the faders will remain in the ALL CAL. position. - FADE SRC This selection allows the operator to decide from where the fade commands are to be taken during playback.
+If EXE is pressed when in the ALL CALIBRATE position, then the machine will ignore the current positions of the FADER pots and will set each one to the calibrated position and the green leds will all light.
+Even if the pots are now moved the FADERs will remain in the ALL CAL. position. - FADE SRC This selection allows the operator to decide from where the fade commands are to be taken during playback.
 Either those initially recorded onto the tape or new ones made from the keyboard manually.
 This setting can be stored in a template if desired.
-This can be used to remake fades after the event. - PHASE SRC In the PHASE SRC position, the position of the PHASE switches (also recorded) can be selected to use either those recorded or those presently selected on the front panel (if MANUAL is selected).
-If the right arrow is pressed when in the TAPE position the display will show four digits separated by comma's corresponding to the recorded PHASE position of channels 1,2,3 and 4 respectively.
-This setting can be stored in a template if desired.

-"N" represents NORMAL "I" represents INVERTED
+This can be used to remake fades after the event. - PHASE SRC In the PHASE SRC menu it is possible to correct the phase of an inverted phase channel by selecting the MANUAL position.
+In the TAPE position, the originally recorded phase for each channel will be respected. - "N" represents NORMAL "I" represents INVERTED